Essential Oil Perfume Blends

 These essential oil perfume blends spell out exactly what essential oils make good perfume.
 So you don’t waste a single drop!

 Do you have trouble finding a perfume scent that feels like you?
 Or do you like mixing it up – matching your fragrance to your mood?
-Make your own!
-With less than a handful of ingredients, you can craft a one-of-a-kind fragrance and save oodles of money compared to name-brand perfumes.

 Essential oil perfumes are fairly simple to make and completely customizable.
 I love making my own perfume so much that I even make hair perfume spray!
 I swear the scent stays for days!!

-And if you are looking for an alternative to store-bought perfumes with “iffy” ingredients you’ll find these natural essential oil perfume recipes are just the thing!
+And if you are looking for an alternative to store-bought perfumes with “iffy” ingredients, you’ll find these natural essential oil perfume recipes are just the thing!

 What essential oils make a good perfume?